 Do you offer career placement assistance?

 Yes!
-Not only will we help in landing your first position upon graduating from WellSpring School of Allied Health, we offer lifetime career support as long as you maintain your certification as a fitness trainer.
+While placement is not guaranteed, we will help in landing your first position upon graduating from WellSpring School of Allied Health, and we offer lifetime career support as long as you maintain your certification as a fitness trainer.

 Where can I find a job after I graduate from my Medical Assisting program?